 The growth of cities and unprecedented rural-to-urban migration throughout Asia, Latin America and parts of Africa are frequently cited as defining global trends of the 21st century.
-While urban growth often conjures up images of skyscrapers and fast-moving transit systems, the truth is that these emerging areas are not postcard cities.
-Rather, the "face" of the trend is marked by informal settlements, or slums, on the periphery of urban centres and the informal economy.
+While urban growth often conjures up images of shiny skyscrapers and fastmoving transit systems, the truth is that these emerging areas are not postcard cities.
+Rather, the "face" of the trend is marked by informal settlements, or slums, on the periphery of urban centres, and the informal economy.

 Informal settlements result from the inability of governments to provide adequate infrastructure services for incoming or existing residents, and to create functional markets that generate housing opportunities.
-Informal settlements are a coping mechanism whereby residents fulfil their basic housing and infrastructure needs themselves, outside of the legal realm.
-The health and environmental conditions are usually dire: fewer than 35% of cities in developing countries have treated wastewater, and half of the solid waste is not collected in most cities in lowand middle-income countries.
+Informal settlements are thus a coping mechanism whereby residents fulfil their basic housing and infrastructure needs themselves, outside of the legal realm.
+The health and environmental conditions are usually dire: fewer than 35% of cities in developing countries have treated wastewater and half of solid waste within most cities in low- and middleincome countries is not collected.